HannahSuarez/hannahsuarez.github.io/_posts/2020-02-24-who-moved-my-cheese-dns-linux.md

 * When setting up log collection, make sure that the process has access to read the Syslog stream.

 * When setting up file-based log collection, ensure that the process has write access to the file itself.
-By the way, please don't disable AppArmour like what certain SO answers are telling you to do so.
-You can look into the AppArmor rules for BIND and also add a write permission for it.
+Check the AppArmor rules for BIND.

 * In fact you should read this post by ISC2 [BIND Logging - some basic recommendations](https://kb.isc.org/docs/aa-01526) because you can't go wrong with that.